 We've generally put a little soil on top of the seeds, but Cullina says to surface sow.
 We'll experiment with both methods and see what happens.

 Sowing milkweed seeds in three pots

-The PLANT LABEL is the important part.
-In the past, when I've started seeds this way but without a plant marker--I obviously would know what I had planted!--come spring I've had no idea what was in the pot.
+The PLANT LABEL is the important part!
+In the past, when I've started seeds this way but without a plant marker (after all, I obviously would know what I had planted!) come spring I've had no idea what was in the pot.